Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Sometimes, you get what you pay for.

-the steam wand and knob for milk frothing
+The steam wand and knob for milk frothing

 Our Recommendation: Should You Buy The De’Longhi ECP3420?